tardate/LittleArduinoProjects/README.md

-# 436 Little Electronics and Arduino Projects
+# 437 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [Vivian](./Kinetics/BEAM/Vivian) - a BEAM Vibrobot using a classic solar-powered FLED circuit enhanced with a QX5252/YX805 solar LED driver.
+> Latest addition:sparkles: [QX5252JouleThief](./Electronics101/LedDrivers/QX5252JouleThief) - using a QX5252/YX805 LED driver chip as a joule thief for driving an LED from a low-voltage battery.

 Just my collection of electronics projects, many involving an Arduino in one way or another.